spsandwichman/anvil/README.md

 Anvil is a single-file build tool for multi-file C projects, inspired by tsoding's [nobuild](https://github.com/tsoding/nobuild).

-Anvil is a build tool small enough to be **included in your project as source code**.
+Anvil is a build tool for C that's small enough to be **included in your project as source code**.
-Just modify Anvil's config to suit your project!
+Just modify Anvil's settings to suit your project!
 Afterwards, just compile and run it:
 ```sh
 $ cc ./anvil.c -o anvil
 $ ./anvil